KamalShrestha2/library_management_system/README.md

 📌 About LibManage

-LibManage is a comprehensive library management system that streamlines book tracking, member management, and library operations.
+Our Library Management System is a comprehensive library management system that streamlines book tracking, member management, and library operations.
 Members can browse books, make reservations, and issue or return books seamlessly, while staff and admins can efficiently manage inventory, members, and fines.

 ✨ Features